What Is Staking Crypto and How Does It Work?

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-• Crypto staking involves locking up tokens to validate blockchain transactions in exchange for rewards.
+• Crypto staking means locking tokens and validating blockchain transactions in exchange for rewards.
 It’s a way to earn passive income without selling crypto.

 Ty Gaines' expert take